lingthio/Flask-User/docs/source/quickstart.rst

 -----------------------

 - :ref:`QuickStartApp` -- Login with username.
 No need to configure SMTP.
-- :ref:`BasicApp` -- Login with email.
-Requires SMTP configuration.
+- :ref:`BasicApp` -- Login with email, Role-based authentication, and Translations.
-- :ref:`RolesRequiredApp` -- Demonstrates role-based authorization.
 - :ref:`MongoDBApp` -- QuickStart App for MongoDB.

 Flask-User-starter-app